 - 1/4 tsp cayenne pepper (optional)

-- At that point, sweeten to taste, then store in the fridge.
-At first it will be a bit sparky from the fermentation, but that should only last for about a week after.
+- Stir in the salt, to taste.
+Store the finished plum sauce in the fridge.
+At first, it will be a bit sparky from the fermentation, but that should only last for about a week.
+See the section above for details on how to preserve fermented plum sauce for longer periods of time.

-- Thanks to Om Nom Ally for the inspiration!
+- Thanks to Om Nom Ally for the original inspiration!

 Keywords: sweet, sour, probiotic, savoury, vegan, gluten free, egg free, dairy free, nut free, sugar free, keto, asian-inspired, Chinese-inspired, spring, summer, preserved